 One of the earliest champions of algorithms in the digital space (after all, it was the basis for their business model) is Google.
 If you perform a search using Google, then their algorithm is the catalyst for the results you see.
 The results you see will impact your next decision, whether you’re making a life choice or purchasing a product.
 Google’s algorithm affects the day-to-day decisions of countless people in this way.
 The Google search alone must make Google the world’s biggest influencer of all time.

-While this might be starting to sound a little nefarious, it’s important to remember that Google are constantly updating their search algorithms to ensure we see the most relevant and highest quality results.
+While this might be starting to sound a little nefarious, it’s important to remember that Google is constantly updating their search algorithms to ensure we see the most relevant and highest quality results.
 It might not be perfect, but hopefully, it’s moving in the right direction.

 Facebook is another popular resource that relies heavily on algorithms.
 All of the attention in the news lately has been largely centered on how their algorithms decide what posts, articles, and media to show its users.
-The Facebook algorithm largely constructs your feed based off past interactions with friends.
+The Facebook algorithm largely constructs your feed based on past interactions with friends.
 However, other algorithms are working away in the background to build a profile of your usage so their paid advertisers can target their audience more effectively.

 Even UPS use telematics and algorithms to dynamically route their 55,000 trucks that perform 16 million deliveries every day.
 They estimate this saves them around 85 million miles per year, which is equivalent to a financial saving of $2.55 billion dollars.